 Conclusion: things are improving, but challenges persist

 In summary, MPL insurers can look forward to ongoing improvements in earnings derived from favorable reinvestment yields, a welcome development that has been many years in coming.
-However, the increasingly challenging underwriting environment for this mature sector has brought an end to the era of reliable combined ratios in the range of 85% to 95% for many participants, though, in the last couple of years, these metrics have begun to stabilize.
-Whether this ultimately leads to pricing adjustments, consolidation, changes in market structure, or other developments will be the values that we need to watch going forward.
+However, the increasingly challenging underwriting environment for this mature sector has brought an end to the era of reliable combined ratios in the range of 85% to 95% for many participants, though in the last couple of years these metrics have begun to stabilize.
+Whether this ultimately leads to pricing adjustments, consolidation, changes in market structure, or other developments will be key to watch going forward.

 For related information please contact: